-- Only available in English (except the current information page). - From the Front Panel, you can choose to print ALL pages or just select the specific pages that are needed.
-If ALL pages are printed: - Nesting is turned ON automatically (and turned OFF once all the pages have been printed). - Nesting cannot be mixed with other jobs in the queue. - Each page can be printed from the Web browser when using the Embedded Web Server. - Each page can be sent by e-mail from the Web Browser when using the Embedded Web Server (File \Rightarrow Send \Rightarrow Page by E-mail). - You can see the same information through the Front Panel or the Embedded Web Server.
+- Each Service Information page fits on a sheet of A4/A-size media (so that it can be faxed if necessary). - Only available in English (except the current information page). - From the Front Panel, you can choose to print ALL pages or just select the specific pages that are needed.
+If ALL pages are printed: - Nesting is turned ON automatically (and turned OFF once all the pages have been printed). - Nesting cannot be mixed with other jobs in the queue. - Each page can be printed from the Web browser when using the Embedded Web Server. - Each page can be sent by e-mail from the Web Browser when using the Embedded Web Server (File ⇒ Send ⇒ Page by E-mail). - You can see the same information through the Front Panel or the Embedded Web Server.